-In this spin box, specify the port on which Spy-js will act as a proxy server.
+In this field, specify the port on which Spy-js will act as a proxy server.

 The trace server port is filled in automatically.
-This port number must be the same as your system proxy port.
-To avoid port conflicts, it is recommended that you accept the suggested value and keep the Automatically configure system proxy checkbox selected so that the specified port number is automatically set for the system proxy server.
-Otherwise you will have to turn off automatic proxy configuration in your system proxy settings and specify the trace server port as the system proxy port.
+To avoid port conflicts, it is recommended that you accept the suggested value and keep the Automatically configure system proxy checkbox selected.
+As a result, the specified port number is automatically set for the system proxy server.

 URL to trace